according to the Times Higher Education’s ranking of the latest REF results (2021).

 With our modules you'll visit works of art and architecture in York and beyond to study them first hand, and you'll explore the material nature of works and learn to describe, analyse and interpret the visual and material qualities of a wide range of media.
 You'll learn to challenge commonly held assumptions, and develop your skills for literary, critical and rhetorical analysis.
 You'll be introduced to the history and current practice of art curation.
 You'll work with case studies and texts and learn about relevant methodologies and conceptual problems, and will critically assess the collection and display of visual objects.

 You will also have a choice to study one option modules from one of the following examples:

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-You'll also choose four seminar modules that allow you to study certain time-periods or types of art in more detail.
+You'll also choose option modules that allow you to study certain time-periods or types of art in more detail.
 There will be restrictions on which modules you can choose, to ensure you study a sufficient amount of curatorial material.
 Modules change to reflect the latest research and developments but will include a range of interesting subjects from the medieval to the contemporary.
-Current module list.